SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/an-post/add-barcode-range-for-an-post-shipping-account.md

 ---
-title: Add barcode range to An post shipping account
+title: Add barcode range to An Post shipping account
 excerpt: >-
   A _barcode range_ is a specific set of numbers designated for tracking shipments.
 These barcodes are used to uniquely identify shipments at various